plblum/jivs/planning/ModelRules Design for Configuration.md

 It is not intended to replace `IModelRules`.

 Its purpose is to mark subclasses that add UI modification after base configuration has run.
+It targets the UI developer who is working on a form against a business logic model so they can focus on the changes needed to achieve the correct user experience.

 ---